ablab/IsoQuant/README.md

 ### Output file formats

-Although most of output files include headers that describe the data, a brief explanation of output files is provided below.
+Although most output files include headers that describe the data, a brief explanation of the output files is provided below.

 #### Read to isoform assignment